iconincar/isotope-docs/scripting/glossary.md

 ## Table

 A Lua table is an all-purpose data structure that holds fields of any type.
 The most direct analogy is a JavaScript object with a set of keys and associated values.
 However, Lua's table type also serves to handle lists (arrays) since Lua does not have a dedicated array type.
 Compositor objects are exposed to scripts in the form of a table-based object with methods.
+For more information on Lua tables, see the [Lua Primer](./primer.md#tables-do-a-lot).